The tune of people telling you that forgiveness is the way has been overplayed.

 Are we capable of forgiving those who have not apologized?
-Are we capable of forgiving those who were not caught and shamed?
+Are we able to look past those who were not caught and shamed for their misdeeds?
 Our vengeful nature entices us to seek balance.
 It entices us to communicate and share the pain we feel when others metaphorically stab us in the gut.

 Below are reasons why forgiveness can propel you toward victory in the various aspects that encompass the life you live.
 Forgiveness in this regard, exists without seeking apology or vengeance.
 The forgiveness mentioned in this article, is a peace which solely exists within you.

 It’s Easier to Forgive the Ignorant

 When we forgive the child for lying, after communicating why it’s bad, we comfort ourselves by advocating that ignorance was at play.
 The child has not lived and has not yet learned.
-We label the child as being ignorant in our act of forgiving them, and will keep a close eye on whether the same deed is committed down the line.
+We label the child as being ignorant in our act of forgiveness, and promise to keep a closer eye on whether the same deed is committed down the line.

 The person who intentionally spills coffee on your shirt as a joke is ignorant to the inappropriateness of that behavior.
 People who cause others pain are ignorant to how they don’t align with being liked, acting kindly, and propelling positivity.
-Those who make painful, sly, remarks are ignorant to why their habit entices people to not like them.
+Those who make painful, sly, remarks are ignorant to why their habit entices people to dislike them.

 To Not Forgive Is to Perceive Someone as a Threat

 There are times when people are legitimate threats to your psychological well being, and forgiving them would be akin to shooting yourself in the foot.
-However, if you were to analyze the people who you find difficult to forgive, their malicious acts may not exactly be threatening in any way.
+However, if you were to analyze the people whom you find it difficult to forgive, their malicious acts may not exactly be threatening in any way.